liorbenhorin/omni-zmq/README.md

 > The Docker run command already introduces flags to enable NVIDIA CUDA support and GUI support.
 > This is dependent on the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
-> Also, the flags are written for a Linux Ubuntu environment and may need to be modified for Windows..
+> Also, the flags are written for a Linux Ubuntu environment.
+> On Windows, it is recommended to run the server from within [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).
+> This way is confirmed to support the app UI and CUDA if needed.

 1. Build the docker image and run it
 ```bash